ross-owen/ross-owen/README.md

 Hello, GitHub! 👋

-I'm Ross, a student at Brigham Young University-Idaho interested in Web Development.
+I'm Ross, a student at Brigham Young University-Idaho, through BYU Pathway, interested in Web Development.
 Welcome to my GitHub profile!

 ## About Me